openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_integration.rst

 Steps
 #####

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration and CEPH storage
     2. Enable and configure Contrail plugin
+    3. Enable dedicated analytics DB
-    3. Add a node with "controller" role
+    4. Add a node with "controller" role
-    4. Add a node with "controller" + "MongoDB" multirole
+    5. Add a node with "controller" + "MongoDB" multirole
-    5. Add a node with "controller"+ "ceph-OSD" multiroles
+    6. Add a node with "controller"+ "ceph-OSD" multiroles
-    6. Add a node with "compute" + "ceph-OSD" + "cinder" multiroles
+    7. Add a node with "compute" + "ceph-OSD" + "cinder" multiroles
-    7. Add a node with "compute" + "ceph-OSD" multiroles
+    8. Add a node with "compute" + "ceph-OSD" multiroles
-    8. Add a node with "MongoDB" role
+    9. Add a node with "MongoDB" role
-    9. Add a node with "contrail-config", "contrail-control", "contrail-db" and "contrail-analytics" roles
+    10. Add a node with "contrail-config", "contrail-control", "contrail-db", "contrail-analytics-db" and "contrail-analytics" roles
-    10. Deploy cluster with plugin
+    11. Deploy cluster with plugin
-    10. Run contrail health check tests
+    12. Run contrail health check tests
-    11. Run OSTF tests
+    13. Run OSTF tests

 Expected results